joanirmir/civic_platform/documentation/technical-documentation.md

 # this will start the docker containers (django and postgresql).
 # again, takes a while during the first startup.
-$ sudo docker container up
+$ sudo docker compose up

 # it is possible, that during the first <docker compose up>, the database isnt ready, when django is ready.
 If so:
 # then stop the container by STRG+C. (stop the running containers).
 Then start it again.